Raziel1stBorn/NCHNAP688-Sum1/README.md

   <img src="/development_progress_images/sprint_3_app_mid.jpg" alt="Image showing the App Page progress during the third sprint" width="500"/>
 </div>

 Real column headings have been added to replace the placeholders.
-The means to select a second location have been implmented.
+The means to select a second location have been implemented.
 The 'Results' section is displaying the First Location information, but the code has not yet been written to calculate and return the date and time for the Second Location.
-Changes were also made to frame sizes in an attempt to ensure that all elements are visible to the user on a 1920 x 1080 resoution display without the need for vertical scrolling.
+Changes were also made to frame sizes in an attempt to ensure that all elements are visible to the user on a 1920 x 1080 resolution display without the need for vertical scrolling.
 Naturally this will vary from user to user, depending on their personal display and browser setup.
 <br>
   It has been decided to extend the timeframe of this sprint.
 This due to feedback not yet being sought from a third-party user.
-Additionally it is clear that a 4th and possibly 5th sprint will be needed in order to deliver the MVP. <br>
+Additionally, it is clear that a 4th and possibly 5th sprint will be needed in order to deliver the MVP. <br>
 <div style="display: flex; justify-content: space-around; align-items: center;">
   <img src="/development_progress_images/sprint_3_progress_overview.jpg" alt="Image showing duration change to Iteration 3, and addition of Iteration 4" width="800" style="margin-right: 10px;"/>
 </div>